- Elementary School

 - Our Alumni

 Throughout the year, students learn about and practice the craft of writing.
-They begin by looking at mentor texts from great writers (past and present) to determine what techniques they use.
+A strong emphasis is placed on a technique called “evidence-based writing,” which helps students structure their paragraphs and use strong evidence to support their points of view.
 Students gain experience writing narrative, descriptive, expository, and persuasive pieces.